 Whether you are cooking for one or for a crowd, a little strategic planning can go a long way.
 If you are planning meals for a whole family, pleasing everyone is important.
 Offering a mix of meat and vegetables balanced with some pasta or rice should make everyone happy.

-A good place to start might be making a list of everyone’s favorite meat, vegetables, etc. Once you have your list ready, limit yourself to three or four ingredients: one meat or fish, one or two veggies, and a starchy side dish.
+A good place to start might be making a list of everyone’s favourite meat, vegetables, etc. Once you have your list ready, limit yourself to three or four ingredients: one meat or fish, one or two veggies, and a starchy side dish.

 Cooking with whole foods instead of buying processed also ensures that you eat healthy, as more vitamins, minerals, fiber and essential nutrients are retained.
 And you can avoid preservatives and various chemicals as well as unhealthy trans fats.